SAP/kafka-connect-sap/examples/persons1db/README.md

 ...
 ```

-Before we start Kafka-Connect, we must prepare the Docker image that contains kafka-connect-hana.
+Before we start Kafka-Connect, we must prepare the Docker image that contains kafka-connector-hana.

-##### Steps 2: Build Docker image for kafka-connect-hana
+##### Steps 2: Build Docker image for kafka-connector-hana

 First, run `make get_libs` to place the required jar files into directory `target`.